-I can’t remember when or how it happened; it just did.
+I can’t remember when or how or why it happened.
+It just did.
 One meal I didn’t pick up my camera to take a photo before eating.
 Then before I knew it, a day, a week, a month, three months had passed, with no food photos.
-And that coincided – or is that culminated? – with no blog posts for a while.
+And that coincided — or is that culminated? — with no blog posts for a while.

 Sometimes assembling a blog post can seem an Andean effort when you are caught up in the flurry of other stuff that is life.
 Then you remember that wellness is not only about what you put into and onto your body.
 Sometimes you just need to remember to breathe and know what to let go.

 My quest for balance and mindfulness sees me spending less time online and more time with my husband, being mum, reading, writing and singing to my mustard seedlings, as I slowly learn what it is to work smarter.
 It’s not any less hard but it is incredibly enriching.

 On the work front, I am proud to be involved with The Forever Project, with which I co-presented two workshops involving the dynamic Chris Ferreira and illustrious Steve Wood as part of this year’s Kings Park Festival.

 In the lead-up to Saturday’s food theatre, I was asked to use samphire in my dishes — and this led to an unexpected journey of discovery.
 I had to figure out what on earth samphire was, how to find and harvest it, and how to eat it.

 Now I have stir-fried this native herb with vegies, blanched it with hot broth, steamed it with broccoli, nibbled on it neat, and enjoyed it raw in a salad.
 I find its mild saltiness quite delicious, and am very excited to now have my own plant to nurture, with thanks to a certain nursery owner.